dongyuwei/CommonJS.erl/README.md

 ## Status
 1. The core features of Common Js packager/loader was done(It can bundle the `tests/commonjs/entry.js` now).
-2. Watch and rebuild feature was done:
+2. Watch and rebuild feature was done, [Design Ref](https://github.com/dongyuwei/CommonJS.erl/issues/2):
     1. If the changed js's dependencies also changed, process the js and it's dependent modules.
     2. If the dependencies of the changed js are not changed, only update the changed js itself.
 3. Still work in progress.